Transformation Through CQL

 The vision of CQL is a world of dignity, opportunity, and community for all people.

 CQL is dedicated to the definition, measurement, and improvement of personal quality of life.

-"We can always count on CQL to guide us to the next level of quality."
+"We can always count on CQL to nudge us out of our comfort zone and guide us to the next level of quality."

 Stephanie Scott, St. Louis Arc

 "CQL pushes us beyond regulatory requirements.
 It enables us to support and empower people to achieve their goals and dreams."

 Utilize a proven framework for quality monitoring and enhancement through person-centered, internationally-recognized approaches.

 Expand your professional development and build knowledge, skills, and practices through both in-person and virtual training options.